FelixOnline/v2/content/articles/2013-10-4-us-government-shutdown.md

 subtitle: >
   Disaster strikes as bipartisan talks break down
 date: "2013-10-04 00:39:38 +0100"

 # Attributes from Felix Online V1
 id: "3801"
 old_path: /politics/3801/us-government-shutdown
 aliases:
  - /politics/3801/us-government-shutdown
+imported: true
+comments:
+ - hey thereActually theres a bigger problem facing them right now To pass such a bill  they have to have a clear majority in the parliament but they cant get that due to ideological differences So if Republicans dont agree Obama cant pass it even if he really wants to I feel both sides are to blame for this mess as they are simply trying to please their vote banks and are not willing to see what is the best for all This is Obamas big scheme that he talked about last election as well whereas the Republicans cant let it pass if they want to do well in the next electionsTheir military spending is actually gradually falling rather than rising but I agree with you in principle though KartikI am biased as I come from a socialist country Norway which by the way has the highest standards of living virtually no unemployement full medical coverage etc but I find it indeed utterly wrong of them to postpone agreeing to a bill for what seems to be a simple ideological disagreement if not fear of l

 # Article Taxonomies
 categories:
  - politics
 tags:
+authors:
+ - jal08

+# Homepage control params
 headline: true
 featured: true